tomdyson/wagtail-ai-gitpod/README.md

 Steps:

 1. Click the ``Open in Gitpod`` button
-2. A Wagtail site with wagtail-ai installed will be created for you
+2. Wait a minute while Gitpod creates a Wagtail site with wagtail-ai installed
 3. Update `OPENAI_API_KEY` at the bottom of `mysite/settings/base.py`
 4. A preview window should open.
 Log in with username `admin` and password `changeme`
 5. You'll be taken to a standard page.
 Type into the rich text field and try the AI prompts